 Public universities are usually more affordable than private schools.
 And by choosing a public grad school in your state, you may be able to qualify for a resident discount.

-Finally, you may want to consider an online grad school.
+Finally, you may want to consider online graduate programs.
 Not only could the tuition be cheaper with these types of schools, but they may be easier to juggle alongside a part-time or full-time job.
 My brother-in-law, for example, was able to earn his online master’s degree in teaching while working full-time as a middle school teacher.

 2. Look for ‘free’ money first.